Skip to main content

 Authoring Plugins

-Create reusable libraries that others can install via argsh lib add.
+Create reusable libraries that others can install via argsh add.

 Structure